telerik/fiddler-everywhere-docs/knowledge-base/accessing-fiddler-logs.md

 ## The Netcore Log

-The **netcore.log** file will output info, warning, and errors related to the network operations, the login process, the trust certificate setup, the uswer quota initialization, etc.,
+The **netcore.log** file will output info, warning, and errors related to the network operations, the login process, the trust certificate setup, the user quota initialization, etc.,

 _Example content of the **electron.log** file_